kenziejoy/frontend-nanodegree-mobile-portfolio/README.md

+Made by MacKenzie Rawcliffe
+November 2015
+For Udacity Project 4 of the Front End Developer nanodegree

 Visit http://kenziejoy.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html to see a live version of the site.

 You can test the site speed of index.html using the link above.